tazim04/Job-Scraper/job-scraper notes.md

 :
-This will be a chrome extension the user can run for A SPECIFIC JOB Will have functionality for linkedin and glassdoor, maybe other job boards too
+This will be a chrome extension the user can run for A SPECIFIC JOB Will have functionality for linkedin and glassdoor, maybe other job boards too Need to implement cloud storage for resumes as well (S3)

 - compare a job board to users resume
   - user will provide their resume